The science of life

 Discover your Prakriti

 Your constitution shapes everything — how you digest, how you sleep, which seasons are hardest, how you handle stress.
-The Kaya5 dosha quiz identifies your natural balance in about five minutes.
+The Kaya5 dosha quiz reads your natural balance in about five minutes.